‘Miracle at Manchester' movie premieres in San Diego for athlete whose cancer and tumor disappeared after prayer

 “I was very happy to be a part of it, and I enjoyed it,” Boyd said.

-Newman started a foundation hoping to provide every patient at Rady’s Children's Hospital with an iPad.
+Newman started a foundation hoping to provide every patient at Rady Children's Hospital with an iPad.

-“I’m so proud of this man because he thinks of others first, Newman’s father said, refereeing to his son.
+“I’m so proud of this man because he thinks of others first," Newman’s father, Rick, said, refereeing to his son.

 WATCH RELATED: Lakeside teenager diagnosed with brain cancer